-An active member of the firm, Kim has served on Chuhak & Tecson's Recruitment Committee and chaired the Associate/ Paralegal Oversight Committee.
-For three years she served on the Marketing Committee and is currently chair of the committee.
+An active member of the firm, Kim serves on Chuhak & Tecson's Recruitment Committee and previously chaired the Associate/ Paralegal Oversight Committee.

 In addition, Kim serves as the chair of the Development Council of Advocate Illinois Masonic Medical Center and also serves on its Governing Council.
 The Council focuses on strategic fundraising and "friendraising" to advance the mission of Advocate Masonic, which has been named one of the nation's top 100 hospitals by Thomson Reuters for the past three years.
 She also serves on the board of the Advocate Charitable Foundation.

 For nine consecutive years, Kim was named to the Illinois Super Lawyers Rising Stars list, which is awarded to only 2.5 percent of attorneys in the state.